Rzuwik/Impostor-Server/docs/Writing-a-plugin.md

 2. Click `Manage NuGet Packages`.
 3. Click `Browse`.
 4. Next to the search bar, enable `Include prerelease`.
-5. Search for `Impostors.Ga.Api`.
+5. Search for `Impostoor.Api`.
-6. Click the `Impostors.Ga.Api` result and press install on the right side.
+6. Click the `Impostoor.Api` result and press install on the right side.

 ### Dotnet CLI

-> Make sure to grab the latest (pre-)release version from NuGet [here](https://www.nuget.org/packages/Impostors.Ga.Api).
+> Make sure to grab the latest (pre-)release version from NuGet [here](https://www.nuget.org/packages/Impostoor.Api).

 1. Open your project folder in command prompt / bash.
-2. Run `dotnet add package Impostor.Api -v "1.2.0-ci.58"`.
+2. Run `dotnet add package Impostoor.Api -v "1.4.20"`.

 ## 4. The plugin class

-Now the `Impostor.Api` is installed, you need to create a class for your plugin.
+Now the `Impostoor.Api` is installed, you need to create a class for your plugin.
 A plugin **must** contain exactly one.
 See the code below for an example.

 ```csharp
 using System.Threading.Tasks;